 Set aside some time as you approach this critical next step: finding the appropriate person to fit the job description.
 One of the best ways to find a helper is to get a personal recommendation from a trusted relative or friend.
 Churches, synagogues, senior centers, Independent Living Centers, and local college career centers, especially those which have nursing or social work programs, are good places to advertise for in-home help.

 One place to begin your search is with your local Area Agency on Aging (AAA).
-To find the AAA nearest to you, call the Eldercare Locator at (800) 677-1116 or visit the AAA website at www.n4a.org.
+To find the AAA nearest to you, call the Eldercare Locator at (800) 677-1116 or visit the national AAA website at www.n4a.org.

 Your AAA can provide the following: